luanillust/luanillustrates/_posts/2017-12-22-Hakuba-Mytata-Snow-Worries.md

 	<img src="{{ baseurl }}/assets/luantics/P013/P013JPND1331.jpg" alt="line reachiing outside to go down the cable car"/>
 </div>

 The body battering marked the end of our time on the slopes.
-Bags ready and packed, I holed up in the lodge ready for the sun to shine on the new day.
-Tomorrow was going to be the start of the Tokyo leg :smiley:.
+Bags ready and packed, I holed up in the lodge ready for the sun to shine on the new Tomorrowbe. day was going to be the start of the Tokyo leg :smiley:.
 But that also meant the end of the trip… :worried:.
 Thanks for reading and come along with me next time, as I get my <a href="https://youtu.be/t3ULhmadHkg?t=1m13s">cray on</a>.